nsrr/nop-nhp-documentation/pages/README.md

 # About

 To facilitate research on the N/OFQ- NOP receptor system, the Sleep Neurobiology Laboratory at SRI International releases the NOP-NHP dataset.
-This dataset contains EEG and EMG recordings conducted in in non-human primates, specifically, male Cynomolgus macaques.
-The data were collected during an experiment whose aim was to assess the effects of NOP agonists on sleep and wakefulness in rodents and non-human primates.
+This dataset contains EEG and EMG recordings conducted in non-human primates, specifically, male Cynomolgus macaques.
+The data were collected during an experiment whose aim was to assess the effects of NOP agonism on sleep and wakefulness in rodents and non-human primates.
 The data include the EEG spectral activity (0.3-100 Hz) and EMG signals collected during this study.
-The cohort of adult male Cynomolgus macaques (n = 5; 14-19 years, 7-10 kg) were treated subcutaneously either with vehicle (HPMC:1.25% hydroxypropylmethyl cellulose, 0.1% dioctyl sodium sulfosuccinate, and 0.25% methylcellulose in purified water) or the NOP agonist Ro64-6198 (0.1 mg/kg) in a counterbalanced design, approximately 30 min before lights off at ZT12.
+The cohort of adult male Cynomolgus macaques (n = 5; 14-19 years, 7-10 kg) was treated subcutaneously either with vehicle (HPMC:1.25% hydroxypropylmethyl cellulose, 0.1% dioctyl sodium sulfosuccinate, and 0.25% methylcellulose in purified water) or the NOP agonist Ro64-6198 (0.1 mg/kg) in a counterbalanced design, approximately 30 min before lights off at ZT12.
 A minimum of 3 days elapsed between treatments.

 ## Methods: PSG Scoring